B24-Team/Unit/ReadMe.md

 ## Deployment

-Add additional notes about how to deploy this on a live system to deploy , you will only need to change each of the following to ur hostname 1- origin in [app.js] line 13
+you will only need to change each of the following to ur hostname 1- origin in [app.js] line 13
 2- and url in [client\src\environments\environment.ts]